 Part of the application process is filling out a multitude of forms that colleges use to determine how much your family can reasonably afford to pay.

-The two most common forms are the FAFSA (short for the Free Application for Federal Student Aid) and the CSS Profile (short for the College Scholarship Service Profile).
-Other schools may have their own forms that they ask you to fill out.
+The two most common forms are the FAFSA (Free Application for Federal Student Aid) and the CSS Profile (College Scholarship Service Profile).
+Other schools might have their own forms that they ask you to fill out.

 Of course, this plan is not foolproof for getting the money you need for college.

-This is why so many students are left with no option but to take out extensive private student loans, often leaving them riddled with massive debt for years after graduation.
+This is why so many students are left with no option but to take out huge private student loans, often leaving them riddled with massive debt for years after graduation.

 100% Meet Need Schools

-The schools on the lists below will make sure that you get the money you need (outside of your family's calculated contribution, of course) through grants, loans, work study, and scholarships.
+The schools on the lists below make sure that you get the money you need (outside your family's calculated contribution, of course) through a combination of grants, loans, work study, and/or scholarships.